William-Surya-Wijaya/mp-dashboard/README.md

 ```
 ## How to - CLONE
 * Please clone the git-hub repo into C:\laragon\www directory, otherwise the program can't run properly.

+## How to - Connect DB
+HOST : williamsuryawijaya.my.id
+DB : williams_mp_dashboard
+USERNAME : williams_mp_dashboard
+PASS : ask me

+* Import the Connection.php file each time you need to do something with database on the model.

+## File Name Formating
+Please follow file name format as follows
+* view : kebab-case
+* mode : PascalCase
+* controller : PascalCase